-Preparations for a no-deal scenario have intensified – as have business warnings of damaging consequences to the economy and for future UK-EU relations.
+Preparations for a no-deal scenario are being revived – as are business warnings of damaging consequences to the economy and for future UK-EU relations.
 These have often been dismissed as scare stories by some Brexit supporters.

 Euronews has examined in detail how the rules would change under no-deal, and how this might affect the UK and the EU.
 Articles are clickable in the sections below.

 Once outside the EU's customs union and single market and in the absence of successfully negotiated alternative, the UK will trade with the EU under World Trade Organisation terms.
 Our explainer looks at the potential impact of WTO rules and warnings of disruption to the economy on both sides of the English Channel.

 We examine how EU citizens living in the UK and British nationals on the continent would be affected by a no-deal Brexit.